stevenaeola/gitpitch/prog/js_dom/PITCHME.md

 - Select parts of the page (DOM)
 - Update the page (DOM)
 - Attach actions (functions) to the page
-- Allows for dynamic pages (e.g. d3)
+- Allows for dynamic pages e.g. [Progressive Web Apps](https://web.dev/progressive-web-apps/)
 @ulend